stevenpersia/leboncoin-react/README.md

 ![alt text](https://forthebadge.com/images/badges/powered-by-netflix.svg "Powered by Netflix")

 A little clone of Leboncoin made with React.
 All rights reserved to Leboncoin & Groupe Schibsted.
-For now, I've made only Front end.
+For now, I've made only Front end (used another API).

 ---